PerkinElmer/spark-jobserver/README.md

 [![Join the chat at https://gitter.im/spark-jobserver/spark-jobserver](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/spark-jobserver/spark-jobserver?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+This is a fork of [spark-job-server](https://github.com/spark-jobserver/spark-jobserver) used by PerkinElmer Signals.
+The intent is to use this fork only for minor configuration and build environment changes and to keep it in synch with released versions of the original.

 spark-jobserver provides a RESTful interface for submitting and managing [Apache Spark](http://spark-project.org) jobs, jars, and job contexts.
 This repo contains the complete Spark job server project, including unit tests and deploy scripts.
 It was originally started at [Ooyala](http://www.ooyala.com), but this is now the main development repo.